microsoft/debug-adapter-protocol/specification.md

 ### <a name="Events_Memory" class="anchor"></a>:arrow_left: Memory Event

 This event indicates that some memory range has been updated.
-It should only be sent if the debug adapter has received a value true for the `supportsMemoryEvent` capability of the `initialize` request.
+It should only be sent if the corresponding capability `supportsMemoryEvent` is true.

 Clients typically react to the event by re-issuing a `readMemory` request if they show the memory identified by the `memoryReference` and if the updated memory range overlaps the displayed range.
 Clients should not make assumptions how individual memory references relate to each other, so they should not assume that they are part of a single continuous address range and might overlap.